Matt Grimes: Blackburn Rovers (loan)

 On 13 February 2016, Grimes joined Championship club Blackburn Rovers on a loan deal lasting until the end of the season, making 12 appearances.

 Leeds United loan spell (2016–17)

 On 6 July, Grimes returned to the Championship, joining Leeds United on a season-long loan, signed by his former Swansea manager Garry Monk and assistant Pep Clotet.
 On 5 August, Grimes was given the squad number 16 shirt for the 2016–17 season.
-On 7 August, Grimes made his Leeds debut against Q.P.R. in a 3–0 defeat.
+On 7 August, Grimes made his Leeds debut against QPR in a 3–0 defeat.
 His last appearance for Leeds, was against Sutton United on 29 January 2017 in the FA Cup in Leeds' shock cup exit.

 On 17 May 2017, after failing to break into the Leeds team, it was announced that Grimes would be returning to Swansea upon the expiry of his loan deal.
-After the spell Grimes described his time at the club, "I took a bit of a knocking going to Leeds, it just didn't happen for me.
+After the spell Grimes described his time at the club, "I took a bit of a knocking going to Leeds, it just didn't happen for me."